goelashwin36/ashwingoel.com/content/about/_index.md

 Since security is a vast domain so I’m still trying to find my interest in a particular subdomain, but life is huge to learn so, I’m open to everything that hinders my path towards hacking and securing even the most beautiful apps built.

-Interning with Appsecco is a great honor and one of the biggest opportunity one could ever get.
+Interning with Appsecco was a great honor and one of the biggest opportunity one could ever get.
 Being an Intern, I learned the minutest of the things on which one would never pay attention to.
 Majorly, I learned OWASP TOP 10, their exploitation and security as well, OSINT, Android Pentesting, Hacking VMs, Cloud Security, and some Devops.